sguox002/leetcode/leetcode-all.md

 <<-1345.
 Jump Game IV
-array of integer. position at first index. you can jump to i+1 or i-1 (no over the array boundary) or jump to j if arr[j]==arr[i]. return the min steps to reach the last index. using hashmap to record same values indices.
+array of integer. position at first index. you can jump to i+1 or i-1 (no over the array boundary) or jump to j if arr[j]==arr[i]. return the min steps to reach the last index. using hashmap to record same values indices. bfs for min problem. if all values are the same, will TLE. after using the hashmap, clear it is critical to avoid TLE.
 ->>

 <<-1340.
 Jump Game V.